TehGM/Wolfringo/docs/guides/features/caching.md

 Cached entities have lifetime of current connection.
 That means, as soon as you disconnect, all caches will automatically be cleaned.
 This happens regardless of the disconnection reason - caches will be purged when you disconnect manually, or when WOLF server disconnects you after an hour.

 ## Accessing caches
 Both @TehGM.Wolfringo.WolfClient and @TehGM.Wolfringo.Hosting.HostedWolfClient hide access to their caches by default.
-They can however be accessed in two ways:
+They can however be accessed in three ways:

 #### Using Sender utility
-All extension methods provided by [Wolfringo.Utilities](https://www.nuget.org/packages/Wolfringo.Utilities), such as [GetUserAsync](xref:TehGM.Wolfringo.Sender.GetUserAsync(TehGM.Wolfringo.IWolfClient,System.UInt32,System.Threading.CancellationToken)) or [GetGroupAsync](xref:TehGM.Wolfringo.Sender.GetGroupAsync(TehGM.Wolfringo.IWolfClient,System.UInt32,System.Threading.CancellationToken)), will automatically retrieve entities from cache.
+All extension methods provided by [Wolfringo.Utilities](https://www.nuget.org/packages/Wolfringo.Utilities), such as [GetUserAsync](xref:TehGM.Wolfringo.Sender.GetUserAsync(TehGM.Wolfringo.IWolfClient,System.UInt32,System.Threading.CancellationToken)) or [GetGroupAsync](xref:TehGM.Wolfringo.Sender.GetGroupAsync(TehGM.Wolfringo.IWolfClient,System.UInt32,System.Threading.CancellationToken)), will automatically retrieve entities from cache by casting the client to @TehGM.Wolfringo.Utilities.Internal.IWolfClientCacheAccessor (see below).
 Whenever you request an entity and it's already cached, the cached version will be used, and no request to the server will be made.

 #### Casting to IWolfClientCacheAccessor
 @TehGM.Wolfringo.Utilities.Internal.IWolfClientCacheAccessor is an interface that both @TehGM.Wolfringo.WolfClient and @TehGM.Wolfringo.Hosting.HostedWolfClient implement.
 This interface provides access to the cached entities.